garethjmsaunders/digital-code-style-guide/css.md

 Theme rules define the colours and images of your web application or site.

 Separating out theme rules allows you to very easily reuse layouts and modules across a site but apply different 'skins' to each.
-For example, undergraduates, postgraduates and staff pages might have the same basic layout and functionality but use different colour palettes.
+For example, the first version of the undergraduates, postgraduates and staff pages had the same basic layout and functionality but used different colour palettes.

 It is probably self-evident that not all colour and image information needs to sit within a theme section.
 It can be helpful to define default colour scheme for a layout or module within their respective sections and then use theme CSS to override these later, e.g.